-- 10.5.1 The Discipline Lead or one of the original analysts in the case shall save copies of the original images (latent) needed for analysis to a shared folder outside of the digital imaging system (I Drive: Latent Section- Blind). - 10.5.2 Latent numbers may be retained in the images as they are commonly repeated from case to case (1.1, 1.2, etc.).
-If any case numbers are present in the images these shall be removed/cropped out. - 10.5.3 The blind verifier shall document their analysis conclusions on a printout of the "Latent Analysis" panel. - 10.5.4 If the blind verifier deems the impression suitable for comparison, they will then be given copies of the exemplars with all identifying information (name, SID#, etc.) removed/cropped out of the image so that the blind verifier is not able to ascertain the case in question. - 10.5.5 The blind verifier shall document their comparison conclusions on a printout of the "Latent Analysis" panel.
-All value/source conclusions shall be documented prior to any interaction with the original analyst or the verifier.
-This blind verifier's examination documentation will be scanned into ILIMS as part of the notes packet and their analysis and/or comparison charts will be added to the digital imaging system at the conclusion of the blind verification. - 10.5.5.1 If the blind verifier agrees with the conclusion of the original analyst, the original analyst shall retain the case and issue the report. - 10.5.5.2 If the blind verifier agrees with the conclusion of the verifying analyst, the case shall be reassigned to the verifying analyst for issuance of the report. - 10.5.5.3 If the conclusion of the blind verifier does not align with either the original analyst or the verifying analyst (incorrect orientation, inconclusive, etc.), the Discipline Lead shall be notified. - 10.6 Upon notification that the three analysts (original, verifier, and blind) were unable to come to an agreement, the Discipline Lead will schedule a mediation meeting between the involved analysts to determine if a consensus can be reached or if the case will need to be referred for an administrative (most conservative opinion reported) or consensus opinion (panel with additional analysts established).
+- refrain from imparting case or latent specific information to other examiners until a blind verifier has been assigned) or to the Discipline Lead for a panel consensus opinion. - 10.5 Blind Verification in this context is the independent examination of one or more friction ridge impressions by an additional examiner.
+This examiner should be shielded from the decisions, conclusions, and documented data of the other two examiners, and from any other task-irrelevant information (information that is not needed to interpret the impressions). - 10.5.1 Blind verification shall proceed and be documented as outlined in the Latent Print Analytical Method Verification #27. - 10.5.2 If the blind verifier agrees with the conclusion of the original examiner, the original examiner should retain the case and issue the report. - 10.5.3 If the blind verifier agrees with the conclusion of the verifying examiner, the case should be reassigned to the verifying examiner for issuance of the report. - 10.5.4 If the conclusion of the blind verifier does not align with either the original examiner or the verifying examiner (incorrect orientation, inconclusive, etc.), the Discipline Lead shall be notified. - 10.5.4.1 Upon notification that the three examiners (original, verifier, and blind) were unable to come to an agreement, the Discipline Lead will schedule a mediation meeting between the involved examiners to determine if a consensus can be reached or if the case will need to be referred for an administrative (most conservative opinion reported) or consensus opinion (panel with additional examiners established).
 If the group agrees that an administrative or consensus opinion may be warranted the ISPFS Quality Manager shall be consulted prior to the report being issued.